-We’ve let you in on some of the not-so-secret mistakes people make with pen-tests last week and we’re continuing with that theme today.
+We’ve let you in on some of the not-so-secret mistakes people make with pen-tests last week in "Horrible Mistakes You're Making With Pen-Testing Pt.
+1" and we’re continuing with that theme today.
 There are more potential mistakes and we want to make sure you’re aware of them in order make your pen-tests successful.
 Read on and stay tuned to see just how many there actually are!

 Horrible Mistake #3: Failing to Plan is Planning to Fail